vipin018/LOVOJ-Assng/README.md

-# 🥫 Three.js Can Viewer
+# 🥫 Three.js Assngs

-An interactive 3D can viewer built using **Three.js**, with real-time customization controls for color, gloss, roughness, texture tiling, and more.
+An interactive 3D product viewer built using **Three.js**, with real-time customization controls for color, gloss, roughness, texture tiling, and more.
 Fully controllable via a sleek UI panel — like Blender, but in the browser.
 ---

 ## 🚀 Features